Nicobranas/RoDeP-documentation/docs/control.md

 # Controlling the RoDeP

-<p align = justify>The RoDeP’s controls are coded in Arduino code, but its routines are coded as a state machine, using the StateMachine library from Python, for easier modifications.
+<p align = justify>The RoDeP’s controls are coded in Arduino, but its routines are coded as a state machine, using the StateMachine library from Python, for easier modifications.
 Here we detail its use, and give some tips about how tuning this code for your use.
 The main problem being the line following process, we will have a deeper look on its fine tuning.<br/></p>

 ## The state machine

 <p align = justify>The RoDeP state machine has the purpose of being reasonably understandable and tunable.
-It defines the robot as an object composed of a navigation controller (Arduino with drivers for controlling navigation motors), a gripper controller (Arduino with drivers for controlling the pliers), a camera and other useful parameters, such as masks for image treatment.
+It defines the robot as an object composed of a navigation controller (Arduino with drivers for controlling navigation motors), a gripper controller (Arduino with drivers for controlling the pliers), a camera and other useful parameters, such as masks for image treatment. <br/>
 With this format, the robot goes through 9 states during its mission, two of them being the initial state and final state.
-When starting the script, make sure to specify the number of plants to be scanned.
+When starting the script, make sure to specify the number of plants to be scanned.<br/>
 We tried to define those states as intuitive as possible.
 Here is a diagram outlining its routine : <br/></p>

 ![Work organization](Control files/StateMachine.png)

 <p align = justify>Here is the detail of every state :
 <ul>
     <li>Initializing : transitory state.
-At the start of the program, it initialize the serial ports for the Arduino controllers, warm up the camera, prepares the pliers, etc… It also creates, if not already existing, a log-folder that reports the line following error overt time, in case of testing.</li>
+At the start of the program, it initializes the serial ports for the Arduino controllers, warms up the camera, prepares the pliers, etc… It also creates, if not already existing, a log-folder that reports the line following error over time, in case of testing.</li>

    <li>Seeking : the robot follows the green line, looking for the right AprilTag to stop.</li>